SynixeTactical/Documents/organization/constitution.md

 - Senior Member

 ### 3.2 - Gaining Membership

-Any person wishing to join Synixe Tactical will be able to join as a recruit.
+Any person at the age of 16 or older wishing to join Synixe Contractors will be able to join as a recruit.

-Persons interested in joining Synixe Tactical will become a Junior Member after attending 3 sanctioned events.
+Persons interested in joining Synixe Contractors will become a Junior Member after attending 2 sanctioned events.
 The person must then go through a minimum 3 month probabtion period.
 After this period as a Junior Member, the Senior Members will make a decision on permitting membership to the person.
 If accepted they will become a Member of the community.

 ### 3.3 - Senior Members